-When you’re attempting to become a U.S. Citizen, you will be required to pass the naturalization test.
+When you’re attempting to become a U.S. Citizen, you will be required to pass the US citizenship test or other known as, the naturalization test.
 There are several pieces to the naturalization test: interview, civics test, and language test.
 The language test will assess your English skills in order to approve you for living in America as a citizen.

 English Language Test

 The English test has three components: reading, writing, and speaking.
 Your ability to speak English will be determined by a USCIS Officer during your eligibility interview on Form N-400, Application for Naturalization.
 For the reading portion, you must read one out of three sentences correctly.
 For the writing test, you must write one out of three sentences correctly.
 Several study tools are available to help you prepare.

 What Should I Score on the Language Test?

 An applicant’s verbal skills are determined by the applicant’s answers to questions normally asked by USCIS Officers during the naturalization eligibility interview.
 USCIS Officers are required to repeat and rephrase questions until the Officer is satisfied that the applicant either fully understands the question or does not understand English.
 If the applicant generally understands and can respond meaningfully to questions relevant to the determination of eligibility, the applicant has demonstrated the ability to speak English.

 To sufficiently demonstrate the ability to read in English, applicants must read one sentence, out of three sentences, in a manner suggesting to the USCIS Officer that the applicant appears to understand the meaning of the sentence.
 Once the applicant reads one of three sentences correctly, USCIS procedures require that the USCIS Officer will stop administering the reading test.
 Applicants shall not Be failed because of their accent when speaking English.
 A general description of how the reading test is scored follows:

 - Reads one sentence without extended pauses

 - Reads all content words but may omit short words that do not interfere with meaning